VISARUN stamp

 Personal origin

-VISARUN grew out of the author's own repeated visits to this waiting zone, where families, artists, IT workers, students, and strangers briefly leave Serbia so their stay can continue.
+VISARUN grew out of Georgy Molodtsov's repeated visits to this waiting zone, where families, artists, IT workers, students, and strangers briefly leave Serbia so their stay can continue.

 The poem on the kiosk